Shyaam-06/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## PROGRAM

-string1 = '''I am a string literal

-... has more than one
+string1 = '''I am a string literal ... has more than one... line....placed inside triple single quotes'''

-... line

-....placed inside triple single quotes'''

-string2 = """I am a string literal

-... has more than one
+string2 = """I am a string literal... has more than one... line....placed inside triple double quotes"""

-... line

-....placed inside triple double quotes"""

 print(string1)